 If you try something different out, please leave a comment below letting us all know how it turned out!

-Coleslaw mix – Instead of using a pre-chopped coleslaw mix, chop your own cabbage and shred a little bit of carrot into it as well.
+Coleslaw mix – Instead of using a pre-chopped coleslaw mix, chop your own green or red cabbage and shred a little bit of carrot into it as well.

-Kale – Not a kale fan?
-You can use more cabbage to keep it heart, or use any type of lettuce if you plan to eat it once mixed.
+Kale – Raw kale comes in many varieties – dinosaur kale, baby kale, curly kale, and lacinato kale.
+Not a kale fan?
+You can use more purple cabbage to keep it hearty or use any type of lettuce if you plan to eat it once mixed.
 Lettuce and spring greens don’t keep well once the dressing is mixed in.

-Red bell peppers – Any color of bell pepper will do!
+Red peppers – Any color of bell pepper will do!

 Green onion – Chives work really well here, and if you like a bolder onion, go for minced red onion!

-Cilantro – Cilantro is optional, so omit if it’s not your favorite.
-Another herb that works well in it’s place would be basil.
+Fresh cilantro – Cilantro is optional, so omit it if it’s not your favorite.
+Another herb that works well in its place would be basil.

 Almonds – Cashew would be my second choice here, but any nut or seed will offer a great crunch.

-Almond butter – Any nut or seed butter works in it’s place.
-My top to choices would be peanut butter and sunflower seed butter.
+Almond butter – Any nut or seed butter works in its place.
+My top two choices would be peanut butter and sunflower seed butter.

 Coconut aminos – Use a combination of soy sauce and pineapple juice (half and half) as an alternative to coconut aminos.
 You can also substitute in teriyaki sauce.

-Extra virgin olive oil – Avocado oil works as a substitute.
+Extra virgin olive oil – Avocado oil or sesame oil works as a substitute.

 Maple syrup – Sub in with honey.